mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/private-cloud-storage-plans.md

 To connect to an Azure SQL Server, the Kubernetes cluster must be added to the list of allowed hosts in the firewall.
 {{% /alert %}}

 Azure workload identities allow a Kubernetes Service Account to authenticate itself as a specific Managed Identity.
-For this to work correctly, add a Federated Credential to the *SQL Admin* workload identity:
+For this to work correctly, add a Federated Credential to the *SQL Admin* managed identity:

 1. Enable managed identities for your AKS cluster as [described in the Azure documentation](https://learn.microsoft.com/en-us/azure/aks/workload-identity-deploy-cluster#update-an-existing-aks-cluster).
 This only need to be done once per cluster.